MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

 California State University Sacramento is where I got my Bachelors Of Science in Nursing (BSN).

-I am a Registered Nurse with extensive experience in Primary Care, Triaging, Urgent Care, Substance Abuse, Behavioral Health, and Motivational Interviewing.
+I am a Registered Nurse with extensive experience in Primary Care, Triaging, Urgent Care, Substance Abuse, Behavioral Health, Motivational Interviewing, and public health.

 After graduation December 2015, I used all my skills , time, energy, and space to make design of our fur babies: